-- 4. What is the purpose of organisation design?

-Briefly describe the factors which affect organisation design.
+- 4. Distinguish Organisation vs. Institution.
+Explain the process of institution building and the factors which help in institution building.

-- 5. Write short notes an any three of the following:
+- 5. Write short notes on any three of the following :

-- (a) Task force

-- (b) Centralisation Vs Decentralisation

-- (c) Quality of work life
+- (a) Competencies of change agents

-- (d) Interview as a diagnostic tool
+- (b) Interview as a diagnostic tool

+- (c) Assessment centres

+- (d) Survey feedback

-- (e) Process of change
+- (e) Consulting competency

-SECTION - B
+SECTION B

-6. Read the following case carefully and answer the questions given at the end:
+6. Read the following case carefully and answer the questions given at the end :